Idris (name)

-Idris is a Welsh and Arabic given name (usually masculine), also given as surname.
-The two names are spelled identically, but are unrelated.
+Idris is both a Welsh and an Arabic given name (usually masculine), also given as surname; the Welsh and Arabic names are not related and have two different etymologies.

 Welsh: 'Ardent lord', from udd (lord, prince) + ris (ardent, enthusiastic, impulsive).
 It lends its name to the mountain Cadair Idris ('Idris's Chair') by way of Idris Gawr ('Idris the Giant').
 The story of Idris Gawr is believed to have come from the monkish king Idris of Meirionnydd, who was slain in a battle with Oswald of Northumbria on the River Severn.
 This indicates that the name may well have been used in Wales before his final stand in 632.

 Arabic (إدريس, also transliterated Idrees): Idris, the Islamic prophet mentioned in the Qur'an, usually identified with Enoch in the Bible.
 The original meaning may be "interpreter."
 The name Idris means studious, smart, or to learn in Arabic.
 The prophet Idris in the Islamic religion was a tailor and is believed to be the first person to write.